 Social Consumption Establishment agents shall only sell Marijuana or Marijuana Products to individuals in an amount reasonable for on-site consumption.
 Notwithstanding the terms of 935 CMR 500.140(3)(a), 935 CMR 500.140(4)(c) and 935 CMR 500.150(4)(a) and (b), Consumers may not purchase more than 20 milligrams of delta-nine-tetrahydrocannabinol (Δ9-THC) within any single day.
 Unconsumed Marijuana or Marijuana Product(s) that is packaged by the establishment in a Commission preapproved sealed and resealable exit bag may be removed from the Premises.

-A Social Consumption Establishment shall not knowingly sell to a Consumer more than 20 milligrams of delta-nine-tetrahydrocannabinol (Δ9-THC) per day.
+A Social Consumption Establishment may not knowingly sell to a Consumer more than 20 milligrams of delta-nine-tetrahydrocannabinol (Δ9-THC) per day.

-Sale of Edible Products.
-Sale of Edible Marijuana Products shall be limited to pre-packaged Shelf-stable items.
-Products that are perishable, or "Time/ and Temperature Controlled for Safety Food" as it is defined in the 2013 Retail Food Code as adopted under 105 CMR 590.001(A) or time and temperature controlled to prevent deterioration shall not be allowed to be sold.
+Sale of Edibles.
+Sale of Edibles shall be limited to pre-packaged Shelf-stable items.
+Products that are perishable, or "Time/ and Temperature Controlled for Safety Food" as it is defined in the 2013 Retail Food Code as adopted under 105 CMR 590.001(A) or time and temperature controlled to prevent deterioration may not be allowed to be sold.

 Sale of Shelf-stable Products.
-A Social Consumption Establishment may sell food pre-packaged, Shelf-stable and drink items other than Edible Marijuana products if it acquires all necessary licenses and permits to do so.
+A Social Consumption Establishment may sell food pre-packaged, Shelf-stable and drink items other than Edibles if it acquires all necessary licenses and permits to do so.
 A Marijuana Social Consumption Establishment may not sell alcohol or tobacco products.

 A Social Consumption Establishment May Sell Marijuana Accessories.
 A Social Consumption Establishment may sell items not expressly authorized herein only after receiving the express written permission of the Commission following receipt of an application in a form and manner determined by the Commission.